Niccolò Paganini was an Italian composer and virtuoso violinist who many still consider to be the greatest violinist that ever lived.

-He also never relied on sheet music during his performances; he wouldn't take a music stand on stage with him, preferring to memorize every line he played, which was very rare for a musician at the time.
-He was the first performer ever to incorporate this extensive memorization into his concerts; and audiences were amazed that someone could manage to recall an entire program of music.
+He also never relied on sheet music during his performances: he wouldn't take a music stand on stage with him, preferring to memorize every line he played, which was very rare for a musician at the time.
+He was the first performer ever to incorporate this extensive memorization into his concerts, and audiences were amazed that someone could manage to recall an entire program of music.
 He was also quite secretive about his solos, never playing them fully at rehearsals, but instead saving them for the performance.

 Paganini's main instrument was the Cannone Guarnerius violin made by the great Italian luthier, Giuseppe Antonio Guarnieri.
 Paganini gave the name "Cannon" to the model because of its explosive sound which reminded him of that particular weapon.
-He came to use Guarnerius violins as a result of his gambling addiction: He once lost a highly valuable Amati violin at the betting tables, and an amateur violinist allowed him to use his own Guarneri violin.
+He came to use Guarnerius violins as a result of his gambling addiction: he once lost a highly valuable Amati violin at the betting tables, and an amateur violinist allowed him to use his own Guarnieri violin.
 After that, Paganini played them exclusively.

 He is thought to have suffered from various ailments that actually increased his technical abilities.
 Ehlers-Danlos is a genetic disorder that causes hyper-mobility in the joints because of a collagen synthesis defect.
 This is said to have allowed Paganini's joints to be so flexible that he could play up to three octaves across the fret board without ever shifting the position of his hand.
 He also had very long limbs and fingers, which is a condition thought to be due to Marfan syndrome, a disorder of the connective tissue.

-Every year in Genoa, the "Paganini Competition" is held, and anyone under 34 years of age in any nation may participate.
+Every year in Genoa, the "Paganini Competition" is held, and anyone under 34 years of age from any nation may participate.
 The winner of the contest is allowed to play one of Paganini's original violins and also receives a recording contract.

-And now we'll end with a famous quote by Paganini: "I am not handsome, but when women hear me play, they come crawling to my feet."
+And now we'll end with a famous quote by Paganini: "I am not handsome, but when women hear me play, they come crawling to my feet".

 By Jason Earls